 There is a lot of software that needs to be installed on this machine and this will be done in an incremental manner, most important first and then lesser used applications later.
 There is a rather loose theory to suggest that if Windows 7 can run software in theory Windows 10 should be able to as well.
 There is a x86 folder for installing 32 bit legacy applications (of which I own a few – namely Adobe Audition 3.0, this is still one of the best audio restoration applications I am aware of, despite new comers such as RX which I also use.
 Plextools Pro is also another important piece of software for CD error testing of C1/C2 errors)

 Mastering does not typically have high CPU demands (though in 2022 that trend is changing) so it is not critical to update the CPU every few years.
 I have made some prudent selections on the new hard drives (SSD’s) I have installed in the machines and also power supplies.
 Power supplies are not a very interesting item for most people but I always enjoy selecting them.
 I love Seasonic PC PSU’s for their no compromise, high end approach to design and manufacture.
 In a word they endure.
 The mastering DAW has a 850W Seasonic PRIME Titanium PSU installed that has a 10 year warranty.
 (650W version shown)

-A quality power supply means clean, stable 5V and 12V power to all aspects of the PC.
+A quality power supply means clean and stable 5V and 12V power to all parts of the PC.
 The Seasonic Titanium PRIME is the ultimate PC power supply.

 In addition the HDD chosen is a Samsung 850 Pro 256GB, this unit also has a 10 year a warranty.
 Such warranties at least show a manufacturer has confidence in their products.
 In addition the CPU is passively cooled meaning no fans to break (or overheat the CPU cores) and even fewer moving parts overall.
 To all intents and purposes it is fully silent.